The Silent Leader

-He also worked at the Atomic Energy Commission.
+He also worked at the Atomic Energy Commission under Eisenhower.
 With Cold War tensions at their height, reaching a nuclear treaty with the Soviets was critical.
-Ink believed the United States' best strategy was to pursue a limited ban on nuclear testing, forbidding atmospheric experiments but allowing for underground testing.
+Ink came to believe that the United States' best strategy was to pursue a limited ban on nuclear testing, forbidding atmospheric experiments but allowing for underground testing.

 After John F. Kennedy took office in 1961, Ink had to make his case anew.
 Noted Harvard historian and key Kennedy aide Arthur Schlesinger strongly disagreed with Ink's approach, and in a meeting the two locked horns.
 As a rule, a bureaucrat tends to tread lightly with political appointees, particularly famous ones close to the president.
 Nonetheless, Ink passionately made the case for the limited ban, refusing to back down.

 During one heated exchange, Ink saw something that made his career flash before his eyes.
-"I was aghast to suddenly realize that sitting in a chair along the wall behind Arthur was [Attorney General] Bobby Kennedy," Ink says.
+One of the president's closest advisers, Attorney General Robert Kennedy, was sitting nearby.
+"I was aghast to suddenly realize that sitting in a chair along the wall behind Arthur was Bobby Kennedy," Ink says.
 "Apparently, Arthur had reported my unseemly behavior, and Bobby had come to see for himself."
 Ink thought he would be fired.

 That didn't happen.
 Robert Kennedy evidently appreciated Ink's candor.
 "To my complete surprise, [they] kept me in that role, and at the next meeting Schlesinger was absent and never attended another one," says Ink.
 Some months later, President Kennedy signed the Limited Test Ban Treaty, a key step in reducing nuclear tensions during the Cold War.